Unagi Sayaka: Cosmic Angels (2020–2025)

-At Stardom Nagoya Supreme Fight on January 29, 2022, Sayaka unsuccessfully challenged Saya Kamitani for the Wonder of Stardom Championship.
-At Stardom Cinderella Journey on February 23, 2020, Sayaka teamed up with Mina Shirakawa to unsuccessfully challenge FWC (Hazuki and Koguma) for the Goddess of Stardom Championship.
+At Stardom Nagoya Supreme Fight on January 29, 2022, Unagi unsuccessfully challenged Saya Kamitani for the Wonder of Stardom Championship.
+At Stardom Cinderella Journey on February 23, 2020, Unagi teamed up with Mina Shirakawa to unsuccessfully challenge FWC (Hazuki and Koguma) for the Goddesses of Stardom Championship.
 At Stardom New Blood 1 on March 11, 2022, she teamed up with Waka Tsukiyama in a losing effort against Marvelous (Maria and Ai Houzan).
-On the first night of the Stardom World Climax 2022 from March 26, Sayaka teamed up with Tam Nakano to unsuccessfully face Mayu Iwatani and a returning Kairi.
-On the second night from March 27, she participated in a 18-women Cinderella Rumble match won by Mei Suruga and also involving various wrestlers from other pronotions such as Tomoka Inaba, Aoi, Haruka Umesaki, Nanami, Yuna Mizumori and others from Stardom.
-Sayaka made it to the second rounds in the Stardom Cinderella Tournament 2022 where she was defeated by Natsupoi on April 10.
-At Stardom Golden Week Fight Tour on May 5, 2022, Sayaka teamed up with Tam Nakano and Mina Shirakawa to defeat Queen's Quest's Utami Hayashishita, AZM & Lady C. At Stardom New Blood 2 on May 13, 2022, she teamed up with Mina Shirakawa and Haruka Umesaki to defeat YoungOED (Starlight Kid, Ruaka and Rina).
-At Stardom Flashing Champions on May 28, 2022, Sayaka teamed up with Mina Shirakawa and Waka Tsukiyama, falling short to Prominence (Suzu Suzuki, Akane Fujita and Mochi Natsumi).
+On the first night of the Stardom World Climax 2022 from March 26, Unagi teamed up with Tam Nakano to unsuccessfully face Mayu Iwatani and a returning Kairi.
+On the second night from March 27, she participated in a 18-women Cinderella Rumble match won by Mei Suruga and also involving various wrestlers from other promotions such as Tomoka Inaba, Aoi, Haruka Umesaki, Nanami, Yuna Mizumori and others from Stardom.
+Unagi made it to the second rounds in the Stardom Cinderella Tournament 2022 where she was defeated by Natsupoi on April 10.
+At Stardom Golden Week Fight Tour on May 5, 2022, Unagi teamed up with Tam Nakano and Mina Shirakawa to defeat Queen's Quest's Utami Hayashishita, AZM & Lady C. At Stardom New Blood 2 on May 13, 2022, she teamed up with Mina Shirakawa and Haruka Umesaki to defeat YoungOED (Starlight Kid, Ruaka and Rina).
+At Stardom Flashing Champions on May 28, 2022, Unagi teamed up with Mina Shirakawa and Waka Tsukiyama, falling short to Prominence (Suzu Suzuki, Akane Fujita and Mochi Natsumi).
 At Stardom Fight in the Top on June 26, 2022, she fought in a three-way match won by Ruaka and also involving Lady C. At Stardom New Blood 3 on July 8, 2022, she teamed up with Mina Shirakawa, Yuko Sakurai and Rina Amikura in a losing effort against Oedo Tai (Starlight Kid, Ruaka & Rina) and Haruka Umesaki.
 At Mid Summer Champions in Tokyo, the first event of the Stardom Mid Summer Champions series which took place on July 9, 2022, she teamed up with Tam Nakano, Mina Shirakawa, Saki and Hikari Shimizu to defeat Donna Del Mondo (Giulia, Maika, Himeka, Natsupoi and Mai Sakurai).
 At Mid Summer Champions in Nagoya on July 24, she teamed up again with Shirakawa and Shimizu, this time in a three-way match won by Prominence (Risa Sera, Hiragi Kurumi and Suzu Suzuki), and also involving Queen's Quest (Lady C, Hina and Miyu Amasaki).
-At Stardom in Showcase vol.1 on July 23, 2022, Sayaka competed in a comedic Cosmic rules three-way match in which she battled Saki and Mina Shirakawa into a no-contest.
+At Stardom in Showcase vol.1 on July 23, 2022, Unagi competed in a comedic Cosmic rules three-way match in which she battled Saki and Mina Shirakawa into a no-contest.
 At Stardom in Showcase vol.2 on September 25, 2022, she competed in another match of its kind, this time by teaming up with Shirakawa against Saki and Hikari Shimizu, and Tam Nakano and Natsupoi.
 The match result was again a no contest.
 At Stardom x Stardom: Nagoya Midsummer Encounter on August 21, 2022, she teamed up with Saki an Shirakawa to unsuccessfully challenge Momo Watanabe, Starlight Kid and Saki Kashima for the Artist of Stardom Championship.
-At the Stardom 5 Star Grand Prix 2022, Sayaka fought in the "Red Stars" block, scoring only four points after competing against Tam Nakao, Himeka, Maika, Risa Sera, AZM, Utami Hayashishita, Koguma, Syuri, Saki Kashima, Saki, Mai Sakura and Momo Kohgo.
-Unagi Sayaka announced on October 4, 2022, that she has become a temporal free agent.
-However, Sayaka stated that she would remain a member of Cosmic Angels.
-It was reported that Sayaka was however still signwed to the company as she was only on an unpaid hiatus.
-She returned for a one night only show, the Stardom in Showcase vol.3 from November 26, 2022 where she teamed up with Tam Nakano and Natsupoi in a losing effort against Prominence (Hiragi Kurumi, Risa Sera and Suzu Suzuki) as a result of a Six-Woman Hardcore Tag Team Match.
+At the Stardom 5 Star Grand Prix 2022, Unagi fought in the "Red Stars" block, scoring only four points after competing against Tam Nakao, Himeka, Maika, Risa Sera, AZM, Utami Hayashishita, Koguma, Syuri, Saki Kashima, Saki, Mai Sakura and Momo Kohgo.
+Sayaka Unagi announced on October 4, 2022, that she has become a temporal free agent.
+However, Unagi stated that she would remain a member of Cosmic Angels.
+It was reported that Unagi was however still signed to the company as she was only on an unpaid hiatus.
+She returned for a one night only show, the Stardom in Showcase vol.3 from November 26, 2022, where she teamed up with Tam Nakano and Natsupoi in a losing effort against Prominence (Hiragi Kurumi, Risa Sera and Suzu Suzuki) as a result of a Six-Woman Hardcore Tag Team Match.